HachiHachi/GithubCompose/README.md

 - MVVM + Kotlin
 - Custom ApiErrorException, Error handling can be easily extended.
 - Repository can be easily to extended mock environment.
+- Custom Interceptor, Decrypt and Encrypt can be easily extended.